chuvpne/dada2-pipeline/README.md

 After loading the `dada2.Rproj` R project file in RStudio, open the `dada2.Rmd` R Notebook template in RStudio and follow the instructions in the text and comments.

+At the end of the pipeline, inital files and results are archived into two separate archives.
+Store them in a safe place!

 ## Working on docker

 A docker image satisfying all system requirements for using the provided R Notebook template is available at https://hub.docker.com/r/chuvpne/pne-docker.